Climdyn/qgs/README.md

 (c) 2020 Jonathan Demaeyer and Lesley De Cruz

-Part of the code comes from the Python [MAOOAM](https://github.com/Climdyn/MAOOAM) implementation by Maxime Tondeur and Jonathan Demaeyer.
+Part of the code originates from the Python [MAOOAM](https://github.com/Climdyn/MAOOAM) implementation by Maxime Tondeur and Jonathan Demaeyer.

 See [LICENSE.txt](./LICENSE.txt) for license information.

+**Please cite the code description article if you use (a part of) this software for a publication:**

+* Demaeyer J., De Cruz, L. and Vannitsem, S. , (2020). qgs: A flexible Python framework of reduced-order multiscale climate models.
+  *Journal of Open Source Software*, **5**(56), 2597,   [https://doi.org/10.21105/joss.02597](https://doi.org/10.21105/joss.02597).

+Please consult the qgs [code repository](http://www.github.com/Climdyn/qgs) for updates.

 Installation
 ------------